Liuian/UU_Data_Mining_Group_Assignment/README.md

 4. Run

-   python -m pip install -r requirements.txt           #downloads all dependencies
+   python -m pip install -r requirements.txt           #use the requirements file under Single Classification trees
 5. Run

    python main.py --dataset_root "your_path/negative_polarity"    #"your_path/negative_polarity" replace this with your path to negative_polarity dataset